Master of Liberal Studies

 - Two letters of recommendation (preferably one academic and one professional).

 Applications online are considered on a rolling basis for the fall, summer and spring terms.
-Applications for M.L.S. program admission must be completed and online in the M.L.S.
-Office before the beginning of the term.
+Applications for M.L.S. program admission must be completed and on file in the M.L.S.
+Office at least two weeks before the beginning of the term.
 A student must receive official acceptance into the program before enrolling in classes.
 In some cases, a provisional acceptance may be tendered for one term while awaiting the arrival of an official transcript or in other situations in which it is deemed appropriate by the dean of the Simmons School.

 The GRE graduate school entry exam is not required for admission.
-Admission decisions are based on the applicant’s previous academic record, letters of recommendation, the level of writing ability demonstrated in the essay and an interview regarding the applicant’s academic goals and expectations.
+Admission decisions are based on the applicant’s previous academic record, the level of writing ability demonstrated in the essay and possibly an interview with the dean regarding the applicant’s academic goals and expectations.